horberlan/Gamenian/README.md

-# *Outscore* Card Game
+# *Gamenian* Card Game

-*Outscore* Card Game is a novel card game out of my imagination.
+*Gamenian* Card Game is a novel card game out of my imagination.
 I believe most viable and loved card games have these properties:

+*Gamenian* is an old English word meaning: to entertain or enjoy oneself; to display happiness or joy.

 - Easy to learn rules and an intuitive goal
 - Open possibilies for endless fun and also skills improvement